Skip to main content

 Best Griddle: SKS

-The SKS griddles are chromium-infused, making them the easiest to clean with food easily sliding off the surface.
+The SKS griddles are chromium-infused, making them the easiest to clean.
+Food easily slides off the surface.

-BlueStar's Power Oven is the best gas oven on the market, pro or regular.
-It is known for speedy preheating, quick cooking, and even oven temperature due to the air being blown from the back.
+They are known for speedy preheating, quick cooking, and even oven temperature due to blown air from the back.

 Miele also gets an honorable mention, as both models have twin convection for even more heat distribution.